 “I have always had a deep love for Trinity and I want to see the seminary excel, not for Trinity’s glory but for the sake of the world.” - President Rick Barger

-Dr. Barger earned a Doctor of Ministry degree from San Francisco Theological Seminary with a dissertation titled, “Witness to the Resurrection: A Theological and Biblical Symbol for Preparing Baby Boomers for Membership in the Growing, Lutheran, Suburban Congregation.”
+Dr. Barger earned a Doctor of Ministry degree from San Francisco Theological Seminary.
 He also holds a bachelor’s degree in civil engineering and a master’s degree in construction engineering and management.
 He entered seminary with 12 years of international executive experience, focused primarily in the Middle East.

 D.Min.
 San Francisco Theological Seminary, San Anselmo, California